falcosecurity/falco-website/content/en/docs/rules/supported-fields.md

 `fd.dev.major` | INT32 | major device number containing the referenced file
 `fd.dev.minor` | INT32 | minor device number containing the referenced file
 `fd.ino` | INT64 | inode number of the referenced file
+`fd.nameraw` | CHARBUF | FD full name raw.
+Just like fd.name, but only used if fd is a file path.
+File path is kept raw with limited sanitization and without deriving the absolute path.

 ### Field Class: syslog